Thomas Habif

-Thomas Ezequiel Habif (born 27 May 1996) is an Argentine field hockey player who plays as a midfielder for German Bundesliga club Harvestehuder THC and the Argentine national team.
+Thomas Ezequiel Habif (born 27 May 1996) is an Argentine field hockey player who plays as a midfielder for German Bundesliga club Mannheimer HC and the Argentine national team.

 His sisters Florencia and Agustina have also respresented Argentina in hockey.

 Club career

 Habif played for GEBA in Argentina until the 2020 Summer Olympics.
 After the Olympics he joined Bundesliga club Harvestehuder THC in Hamburg.
+After the next Olympics in 2024 he moved to Mannheimer HC, the clubs where his two sisters also play.

 International career

 He competed in the 2020 Summer Olympics.
 He made his World Cup debut at the 2023 Men's FIH Hockey World Cup.